-Premier League predictor: Leeds vs. Arsenal
+Premier League predictor: Leicester vs. Chelsea

-What will the correct score be?
+What will the Correct Score be?

 Will a penalty be taken?

 Leicester are the undisputed penalty kings of the Premier League.
 They have won ten of them in the Premier League so far, four more than anybody else, and conceded just one, the joint fewest in the league.
 Chelsea have seen eight penalties in total, five in their favour and three against, so you definitely can’t rule out one of the goals (probably Leicester’s) coming via the spot.
 Therefore I’ll cover both options here.